slu-soc1120/syllabus/docs/readings.md

 #### Readings {-}

 * Kazin, Michael, and Steven J. Ross.
 1992.
-"America's Labor Day: The Dilemma of a Workers' Celebration." *The Journal of American History* 78(4):1294-1323. ([ER](http://eres.slu.edu/eres/coursepass.aspx?cid=4443))
+"America's Labor Day: The Dilemma of a Workers' Celebration." *The Journal of American History* 78(4):1294-1323. (<a href="http://eres.slu.edu/eres/coursepass.aspx?cid=4443" target="_blank">Electronic Reserves</a>)

 ---